betiniakarandut/printf/README.md

 A team of two project.
 This project take us deeper on the printf statement in C language.
 It also promote team collaboration.

 # 0x11: C - printf
-For this project we wrote own `printf` function.
-It is the first group project for [Holberton School].
+For this project we wrote our own `printf` function.
+It is the first group project for [ALX-Holberton School].
 Our version of `printf` currently handles the following conversion specifiers:

 | Symbol | Operation |
 |--|--|